lampepfl/scala3-macro-tutorial/docs/inline.md

 # Inline

-`inline` is a [new soft][soft-modifier] modifier that guarantees that a definition will be inlined at the point of use.
+`inline` is a new [soft modifier][soft-modifier] that guarantees that a definition will be inlined at the point of use.

 ## Inline values